 How to interpret a technical drawing is an essential skill to anyone involved in the manufacturing industry.
-This course is designed for those seeking an overview of drawing interpretation.
+This course is designed for those seeking thorough coverage of the subject of drawing interpretation.
 This course presents the basic elements of a print and introduces the concepts that students must master to successfully interpret engineering drawings.
 Material covered includes: visualizing the part, reading standard symbols and notes, and finding and interpreting the drawing information needed for a task.
 Designed to provide you with an understanding of GD&T fundamentals, this course focuses on the basic requirements of engineering drawings, numeric dimensions and tolerances and geometric dimensions and tolerances.

 - Interpret and describe the technical information provided on industrial prints through drawings, dimensions, and notes.

 - Navigate the total manufacturing print, including lines, scale, language, symbols, title blocks, and other components.

 - Visualize parts from drawings consisting of multiple views, including basic, auxiliary, partial and various types of section views.